NinjaBunny9000/TwitchShoutoutBot/README.md

 ## Customizing the greeting
 You can customize the greeting on `line 43` in `bot.py`.
 Default, it looks like this:

->@{team_member} has arrived!!!
+>📢 @{team_member} has arrived!!!
 They're a fellow stream-team member!
 Learn more about the team here: https://www.twitch.tv/team/{team_name}

 ## Events